ApsaraGC/ApsaraGC/README.md

 💻 A final-year BSc(Hons) Computing student at Informatics College Pokhara, with a passion for software development and data science.

+Interests & Hobbies:

+Traveling & Trekking – Exploring new places and experiencing different cultures.

+Portrait Art – Enjoying the creative side of life by capturing human expressions through art.

+Reading Novels – Getting lost in immersive stories and expanding my perspective through books.

+Problem-Solving & Learning – Constantly exploring new technologies and refining my skills in programming, data science, and software development.

 🔧 Skills:

 -Full-stack web development with Laravel, Vue.js, and ASP.NET Core